LibRapid/librapid/librapid/README.md

 ### Multithreading

-By default, LibRapid will automatically run sufficiently large loops in paralle, however, the branch required for this dynamic selection can cause a very slight performance hit with smaller arrays.
+By default, LibRapid will automatically run sufficiently large loops in parallel, however, the branch required for this dynamic selection can cause a very slight performance hit with smaller arrays.
 For this reason, if you know you'll only be dealing with relatively small arrays (500x500 or smaller), it might make sense to disable this.